About cookies on this site

 • When you submit a form, you can access the form’s ID, etc.

-Sounds a bit familiar?
-Google Tag Manager already offers a lot of predefined (built-in) variables, for example, Click ID, Form Text, etc. All of them are actually auto-event variables (note: most of the built-in variables are stored as Data Layer variables, Simo has described it in detail.)
+Sounds familiar?
+Google Tag Manager already offers a lot of predefined (built-in) variables, for example, Click ID, Form Text, etc. All of them are auto-event variables (note: most built-in variables are stored as Data Layer variables; Simo has described it in detail.)

-The auto-event variable checks the website’s element that a user interacted with and adds some particular data to the Variables tab of GTM Preview and Debug mode.
+The auto-event variable checks the website’s element that a user interacts with and adds some particular data to the Variables tab of GTM Preview and Debug mode.

 What problem does it solve?

 What will you do?
-Your answer will probably be to use Google Tag Manager Click Trigger.
+Your answer is to use Google Tag Manager Click Trigger.
 Good choice.
 However, there’s one “but”.
-All images contain the same CSS class, have no IDs, so default GTM Click variables are not useful in this situation – you cannot simply identify which image was clicked.
+All images contain the same CSS class and have no IDs.
+So, the default GTM Click variables are not useful in this situation – you cannot simply identify the most clicked image.

-Once you open developer tools (by inspecting element) you’ll see an HTML code.
+Once you open Developer Tools (by inspecting elements), you’ll see an HTML code.
 A sample could look like this:

-As it was mentioned before, no click class or click ID are available for this element.
+As mentioned before, no click class or click ID is available for this element.
 But there are other attributes that I could make use of – alt and data-video-id.
 That’s where the Auto-Event variable comes in handy – I can turn alt or data-video-id into variables in Google Tag Manager and use their values in triggers or tags.

 What do all those settings mean?

-Disclaimer: This chapter is a bit more technical, so in case you’ll feel a bit confused feel free to skip to the next chapter – a practical example.
+Disclaimer: This chapter is a bit more technical, so in case you feel a bit confused, feel free to skip to the next chapter – a practical example.
 If you are still willing to find out more technical details, let’s dive in.

 • Go to Variables